AlphaHydrae/blog/_drafts/2021-03-06-one-version-manager-to-rule-them-all.md

 $> asdf plugin add nodejs
 ```

+> A plugin might require additional setup.
+For example, this plugin requires you
+> to [import the Node.js release team's OpenPGP keys][asdf-nodejs-install] to
+> ensure the authenticity of downloaded Node.js releases.

-The plugin allows you to list the available versions for the language:
+Once installed, the plugin allows you to list the available versions for the
+language:

 ```bash
 $> asdf list all nodejs